Sandhurst

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Sandhurst is $70,666 and average income is $80,113.
-This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, estimated median income for Sandhurst as of September 2025 is approximately $76,496 and estimated average income is $86,722.
-According to Australian Bureau of Statistics data from the Census conducted in August 2021, incomes in Sandhurst rank highly nationally, with household incomes between the 85th and 94th percentiles, family incomes at the 93rd percentile, and personal incomes at the 94th percentile.
-Income analysis reveals that the largest segment comprises 32.7% of residents earning $1,500 to $2,999 weekly.
-This is similar to the surrounding region where 32.8% of residents earn within this bracket.
-A substantial proportion of high earners (44.2%) in Sandhurst have incomes above $3,000 per week, indicating strong economic capacity throughout the area.
-Housing expenses account for 14.4% of income, and residents rank highly for disposable income (94th percentile) and SEIFA income ranking places the area in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Sandhurst is extremely high nationally.
+The median income is $70,666 and the average income stands at $80,113.
+This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $76,496 (median) and $86,722 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Sandhurst all rank highly nationally, between the 85th and 94th percentiles.
+Income analysis reveals that the largest segment comprises 32.7% earning $1,500 - 2,999 weekly (1,733 residents), mirroring the surrounding region where 32.8% occupy this bracket.
+The substantial proportion of high earners, at 44.2%, indicates strong economic capacity throughout the area.
+Housing accounts for 14.4% of income while strong earnings rank residents within the 94th percentile for disposable income.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income